 People with allergies experience symptoms resulting from a reaction triggered by allergens to which a person is sensitive.
 These typically inhaled allergens combine with an antibody called immunoglobulin E (IgE).
 IgE, the “allergic antibody,” is normally present in very low levels, but is found in larger quantities in people with allergies.
 This pairing of the allergen and IgE causes the release of chemicals such as histamine which cause inflammation in the nose and airway leading to symptoms of itchy, watery eyes, sneezing, nasal congestion, a runny nose, drowsiness and headaches.

-An important component of any allergy management plan is avoiding the pollens and molds that make you sneeze and wheeze.
+An important component of surviving spring allergies is avoiding the pollens and molds that make you sneeze and wheeze.
 Following are some tips to help you lessen your exposure to seasonal allergens:

 Keep windows closed at night to prevent pollens or molds from drifting into the home.